Boomerang (2019 film): Plot

 The villagers, pleased with the idea, offer their support to Shakthi.
 The three friends initially face tough challenges in the form the government officials and even the local police, but overcoming all struggles with the villagers' support, the trio protest in front of the district collector's office to obtain permission for constructing the canal.
 Things go awry when two goons enter the crowd in disguise and incite violence, thus forcing the police to charge on them.
 Initially miffed about the nuisance, the collector argues, but after hearing out Shakthi and his friends, he relents and gives permission.
 The canal construction works begin in full earnest.
 One day, a sudden landslide occurs, and in a bid to escape, a lot of people get buried underneath and lose their lives, including Shanmugam.

 In the present day, Maya reveals that she never heard of Shakthi after that.
 She also tells that Shakthi felt very guilty of indirectly causing so much life loss.
-Intrigued, Siva requests Maya to tell more about the river interlinking project that they worked on.
-Shakthi's laptop is locked, and upon seeing a face recognition option, Siva unlocks it using his newly obtained face.
+Intrigued, Shiva requests Maya to tell more about the river interlinking project that they worked on.
+Shakthi's laptop is locked, and upon seeing a face recognition option, Shiva unlocks it using his newly obtained face.
 The laptop contains details about various people supporting Shakthi and his friends in the initiative, including residents of that neighboring village.
 It also contains an unsent mail addressed to Maya.
 In an attached video, Shakthi in his final moments; tells that Maya needs to know certain truths.
 Shakti found that a bomb had actually triggered the landslide from a device that Shanmugam latched on to before his death.
-He rushes to the Sub-Inspector (E. Ramdoss) and urges him to take action.
+He rushes to the Sub-Inspector and urges him to take action.